Wilson1998180/4iautomation/README.md

 - Java (8 or higher)
 - Maven
 - ChromeDriver/firefoxdriver/edgedriver (update matching your browser version)
-- IDE like IntelliJ or Eclipse (Eclipse Prefered)
+- IDE like IntelliJ or Eclipse (Eclipse preferred)

 ### Installation